neko-js/Image-Metadata/README.md

 const GIFMetadata = require('image-metadata').GIFMetadata;
 ```

-## ToDo

-* Optimize algorithm for skimming through JPG Markers.

-* Standardize file structure and chunks information, along all formats.

-* Parse textual application data (exif / ITPC / XMP / ...).
-A list of textual data can be found in this [tag list](https://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/) of [ExifTool](https://www.sno.phy.queensu.ca/~phil/exiftool/).

-* Maybe add support for BMP files.

-* Maybe add support for exotic image formats, such as [FLIF](http://flif.info/) and [WEBP](https://developers.google.com/speed/webp/).

 ## Disclaimer

-This package is still in development and might only work for common files.
+This package might only work for common files.
 There are some special cases, where the script might break.

 ## Credits